hapax/hapax.github.io/assets/minimal-networks.md

 In terms of computers built out of physically interesting hardware, this is just the tip of the iceberg!
-One of the big technological revolutions now in the progress is the advent of *quantum computing*, which leverages the weirdness of quantum mechanics.
+One of the big technological revolutions now in the progress is the advent of *quantum computing*, leveraging the weirdness of quantum mechanics.
-Perhaps more surprisingly, there is a sense in which black holes, DNA, and evolved organisms are all analogue computers like the soap bubbles.
+Perhaps more surprisingly, there is a sense in which black holes, DNA, and animal brains are all analogue computers, like the soap bubbles, with certain cheap operations.
 There are more computers in heaven and earth than are dreamt of in our philosophy!